Conservation Easement contact:

 ARMY COMPATIBLE USE BUFFER (ACUB)

-In 2001 the National Guard Bureau initiated a project to address the growing concern of development and encroachment around the perimeter of Camp Ripley.
-In 2004 the National Guard Bureau and the State of Minnesota, acting through the Board of Soil and Water Resources (BWSR) entered in to a Cooperative Agreement to implement an Army Compatible Use Buffer (ACUB) program for Camp Ripley.
-Camp Ripley is a 53,000-acres regional training center hosting numerous ranges and state-of-the-art facilities to support the training requirements of military and civilian agencies.
+In 2001, the National Guard Bureau began addressing development and encroachment around Camp Ripley.
+In 2004, it partnered with the State of Minnesota, through the Board of Soil and Water Resources (BWSR), to implement the Army Compatible Use Buffer (ACUB) program.
+Camp Ripley is a 53,000-acre regional training center with extensive facilities supporting military and civilian training.

-Landowners interested in participating in the program can print, complete, and submit a Landowner Interest Form to Morrison Soil and Water Conservation District.
+Landowners interested in participating in the program can print, complete, and submit a Landowner Interest Form (this link is not to the current fillable form document) to Morrison Soil and Water Conservation District.

 LESSARD-SAMS OUTDOOR HERITAGE COUNCIL

-What restrictions are included in the easement?
-An easement is designed to address specific resource needs and landowner desires on a specific piece of property.
-For the LSOHC Program, these restrictions are:
+These easements are designed to address specific resource needs and landowner desires on their property.
+The main restrictions for LSOHC ACUB easements are:

 -